What do you mean you're trying to figure out EIB history in terms of what?

 Otherwise, they're just going to keep piling up.

-And I've got to start sometime, so it's next.
+And I've got to start sometime so it's next.

 Look, all of this is a reaction to Trump suggesting that Jeb Bush lead by speaking English.

-Now here's the here's the story in Bright Brain.
+Now, here's the story in Brightbridge.

 Your phone calls are coming up here in Jiffy.

-So I like Jeb.
+He said, I like Jeb.

-As Donald Trump continues to surge into polls, he's received increasing attacks from pro-amnesty rivals like Jeb Bush and Marco Rubio.
+He's received increasing attacks from pro-amnesty rivals like Jeb Bush and Marco Rubio.

 And now here comes La Raza backing Jeb Bush, slamming Trump for English language patriotism.